PostHog/posthog-plugin-starter-kit/README.md

 - [ ] Add your metadata and configuration schema to `plugin.json`.
 - [ ] Search for `<TODO:`, make sure none are left!
 - [ ] Optional: Add a `logo.png` file to give this plugin its own logo.
+- [ ] Create a README.MD for your plugin which follows [our documentation guidelines](https://posthog.com/docs/plugins/build).

 If you're looking for inspiration, here are a few exemplary plugins: